News

 Bitcoin (BTC), Ethereum (ETH), Solana (SOL), Cardano (ADA), Polkadot (DOT), Avalanche (AVAX), Polygon (MATIC), Cosmos (ATOM), Tron (TRX), Tether (USDT), and over 40 others.

-Pros Of Bybit Staking
+Pros Of Bybit

-- Delivers exceptional APYs, up to 30% on structured products.
+• Delivers exceptional APYs, up to 30% on structured products.

-- Ensures high liquidity with significant trading volume.
+• Ensures high liquidity with significant trading volume.

-- Provides flexible staking with anytime withdrawals.
+• Provides flexible with anytime withdrawals.

-- Employs multi-signature wallets and cold storage for security.
+• Employs multi-signature wallets and cold storage for security.

-- Supports a vast array of over 180 cryptocurrencies.
+• Supports a vast array of over 180 cryptocurrencies.

-Cons Of Bybit Staking
+Cons Of Bybit

-- Introduces higher risks with structured products.
+• Introduces higher risks with structured products.

-- Suffered a $1.4 billion hack in 2025, though losses were reimbursed.
+• Suffered a $1.4 billion hack in 2025, though losses were reimbursed.

-OKX: Decentralized Staking Aggregator - 8/10 â
+OKX: Decentralized Aggregator - 8/10 ⭐

-OKX is a Seychelles-based cryptocurrency exchange that stands out as a hybrid platform, blending centralized and decentralized staking solutions to meet diverse user needs.
-Originally launched as OKEx by Star Xu, a Chinese entrepreneur and the CEO of OK Group, the exchange has grown into one of the worldâs largest by trading volume, serving over 50 million users across more than 100 countries.
+OKX is a Seychelles-based cryptocurrency exchange and lending platform that combines both centralized and decentralized platform features to meet varying user needs.
+Originally launched as OKEx by Star Xu, the platform has grown into one of the world’s top crypto exchanges, serving over 50 million users in more than 100 countries.
+OKX offers numerous benefits, including Ethereum 2.0 staking, yield farming, and a range of DeFi options via its Web3 wallet.

 Supported Coins